codeRIT/brickhack.io/README.md

 ```
 Afterwards, you can restart the server with `powder restart`  when needed.

-If you choose not to use Pow, you can still initiate a local rails server with `bundle exec rails server` and visit [http://localhost:3000](http://localhost:3000)
+If you choose not to use Pow, you can still initiate a local rails server with `bin/rails server` and visit [http://localhost:3000](http://localhost:3000)

 ## Windows